cstubben/pmcXML/README.md

 The `pmcSupp` function parses the list of supplementary files into a data.frame.
-The XML file only includes the links to supplements and therefore the `getSupp` functions is needed to load the file into R.
+The XML file only includes the links to supplements and therefore a file name or row number from the returned list is needed to load the file into R.
 This function reads files in a variety of formats including Excel, Word, HTML, PDF, text and compressed files are automatically unzipped using the unix `unzip` command.
 Excel files are read using the `read.xls` function in the